Override a DNS record

 ::1 example.com

-Once you have your hosts file, configure resolved
+Once you have your hosts file, configure resolved to use it with the -a or

--A
+-A options:

-resolved -A /path/to/directory
+resolved -a /path/to/directory/fileresolved -A /path/to/directory

-form, as you can then add or remove hosts files to the
+I recommend the -A form, as you can then add or remove hosts files to the

-to reload the hosts files without
+directory and send SIGUSR1 to resolved to reload the hosts files without

 restarting the process.

-Hosts files have some limitations: you can only override A
+Hosts files have some limitations: you can only override A and AAAA records,

 and you can't define wildcard records.
 For those, you need to use a zone file.